 “I think the key for smaller companies is to be targeting value-added products further downstream than simply a concentrate, such as cobalt sulfate, targeting the battery supply chain,” he added.

-This is an updated version of an article originally published by the Investing News Network on November 2, 2010.
+This is an updated version of an article originally published by the Investing News Network in 2010.

 Don’t forget to follow us @INN_Resource for real-time news updates!